technofocus-pte/sapintgrtnppdepth/Lab 1/Lab 1 - Streamlining SAP Product Updates with Power Apps and OData.md

 4. You will be taken to the SAP Gateway Demo Server page with the login details to the system.

+    > Note: Some time it automatically login and navigate directly to SAP gateway demo server page.

 5. Select the check box to accept the Terms and conditions and then click on **Register**.

     ![](./media/image12.png)

-6. Click on Show password to view the password.
+6. Click on **Show password** to view and save the password

     ![](./media/image13.png)

-7. Check the mailbox and open the mail from <devcenter@sap.com>.
-Open the Login to the SAP Gateway WebGUI link from the email.
+7. Open outlook window, Check the mailbox and open the mail from <devcenter@sap.com>. open the Login to the **SAP Gateway WebGUI link** from the email.

     ![](./media/image14.png)